slsa-framework/slsa-proposals/0007/README.md

 ### Historical context

-The SLSA Steering Committee was formed during the early days of both SLSA and the OSSF to provide a diverse set of inputs and oversight to the specification.
-Since the committee's original formation, the OpenSSF has developed more [structure][OSSF structure] and [processes][OSSF processes] which could support the SLSA project.
+The SLSA Steering Committee was formed during the early days of both SLSA and the OpenSSF to provide a diverse set of inputs and oversight to the specification.
+Since the committee's original formation, the OpenSSF has developed more [structure][OpenSSF structure] and [processes][OpenSSF processes] which could support the SLSA project.

 ## Prior art